-- d) implements, as regards transactions with related parties, which remain under its exclusive competence, the provisions issued on this subject by CONSOB, as transposed into internal procedural rules of the Company and Group; - e) defines the nature and level of the risk compatible with the Company's strategic objectives; - f) approves the budget and the annual financial strategy of the Company and the consolidated budget of the Group; - g) approves the operations of the Company and Group having a strategic, economic, equity or financial significance; - h) examines, evaluates and approves, in compliance with the corporate Bylaws, the legislation and the Autogrill Code, the periodic accounting records and the disclosures required by the applicable legislation, to be submitted to the Board of Statutory Auditors, also in compliance with the procedure adopted pursuant to art.
-7 of the Autogrill Code; - i) attributes, determines the content of, and revokes powers of attorney granted to the President, the CEO, the Executive Committee (if existing), and any Directors with special proxies, appoints the members of the Human Resources Committee and the Control, Risk and Corporate Governance Committee and the members of any other committee that may be established within the Board of Directors (collectively, the "Committees"), by defining the limits, operating modes and periodicity (at least once every three months) with which the company officers must report to the Board about the activities carried out in the exercise of their powers; - j) determines, after examining the proposals of the HR Committee and consulting with the Board of Statutory Auditors, as legally required, the remuneration of the President, CEO and, if appointed, Directors with particular roles and, if the Meeting has not yet done so, apportions the global fees into the portions for each individual member of the Board of Directors, as well as for the members of the Committees formed under the Autogrill Code and for the members of any other existing Committee; - k) evaluates the adequacy of the organizational, administrative and accounting layout of the Company and the Group; examines and evaluates the general business trends of the

-Company and the Group, by periodically comparing the results achieved against those expected; examines and evaluates any situation of conflict of interests; all these evaluations being based on the information received from the company officers, from the Company's and the Group's management and from the internal control function, keeping into consideration, in particular, the information received from the President, CEO, Control and Risk Management System Director, and Control, Risk and Corporate Governance Committee;
+- f) approves the budget and the annual financial strategy of the Company and the consolidated budget of the Group; - g) approves the operations of the Company and Group having a strategic, economic, equity or financial significance (and that are identified as operations, whose value is higher than the limits of the powers conferred on the Chief Executive Officer); - h) examines, evaluates and approves, in compliance with the corporate Bylaws, the legislation and the Autogrill Code, the periodic accounting records and the disclosures required by the applicable legislation, to be submitted to the Board of Statutory Auditors, also in compliance with the procedure adopted pursuant to art.
+7 of the Autogrill Code; - i) attributes, determines the content of, and revokes powers of attorney granted to the President, the CEO, the Executive Committee (if existing), and any Directors with special proxies, appoints the members of the Human Resources Committee and the Control, Risk and Corporate Governance Committee and the members of any other committee that may be established within the Board of Directors (collectively, the "Committees"), by defining the limits, operating modes and periodicity (at least once every three months) with which the company officers must report to the Board about the activities carried out in the exercise of their powers; - j) determines, after examining the proposals of the HR Committee and consulting with the Board of Statutory Auditors, as legally required, the remuneration of the President, CEO and, if appointed, Directors with particular roles and, if the Meeting has not yet done so, apportions the global fees into the portions for each individual member of the Board of Directors, as well as for the members of the Committees formed under the Autogrill Code and for the members of any other existing Committee; - k) evaluates the adequacy of the organizational, administrative and accounting layout of the Company and the Group; examines and evaluates the general business trends of the Company and the Group, by periodically comparing the results achieved against those expected; examines and evaluates any situation of conflict of interests; all these evaluations being based on the information received from the company officers, from the Company's and the Group's management and from the internal control function, keeping into consideration, in particular, the information

-- upon the CEO's proposal, establishes the composition of the governing bodies of the Subsidiaries identified by the Board of Directors from time to time as Subsidiaries of strategic importance (the "Subsidiaries of strategic importance"); - m) upon the CEO's proposal, determines the assignments and powers of the General Manager of the Company, if appointed; - n) according to the competencies of the Meeting, takes care, after consulting with the HR Committee, to adopt and implement monetary or share incentive plans in the favour of the employees of the Company and defines the contents and criteria of the monetary or share incentive plans in the favour of the employees of the Subsidiaries, and approves, after consulting with the HR Committee, the annual Remuneration Report; - takes care to ensure that the Board of Statutory Auditors information procedure defined in art.
-150 of TUF is complied with; - p) reports, as required by the applicable legislation and regulations, to the Shareholders during the Meetings; - g) appoints the Chief Audit Executive; - r) approves, after consulting with the Control, Risk and Corporate Governance Committee, the annual Report on Corporate Governance and Ownership Structure defined in art.
+- received from the President, CEO, Control and Risk Management System Director, and Control, Risk and Corporate Governance Committee; - upon the CEO's proposal, establishes the composition of the governing bodies of the Subsidiaries identified by the Board of Directors from time to time as Subsidiaries of strategic importance; - m) upon the CEO's proposal, determines the assignments and powers of the General Manager of the Company, if appointed; - n) without prejudice to the competencies of the Shareholders' Meeting, takes care, after consulting with the HR Committee, to adopt and implement monetary or share incentive plans in the favour of the employees of the Company and defines the contents and criteria of the monetary or share incentive plans in the favour of the employees of the Subsidiaries, and approves, after consulting with the HR Committee, the annual Remuneration Report; - o) takes care to ensure that the Board of Statutory Auditors information procedure defined in art.
+150 of TUF is complied with; - p) reports, as required by the applicable legislation and regulations, to the Shareholders during the Meetings; - q) appoints the Chief Internal Audit Executive; - r) approves, after consulting with the Control, Risk and Corporate Governance Committee, the annual Report on Corporate Governance and Ownership Structure defined in art.
 123-bis of TUF.